gxjansen/spryker-for-developers/README.md

 Also see the [Spryker page on StackShare.io](https://stackshare.io/spryker/spryker-os) and check out the [Spryker Development Environment Overview](https://.spryker.com/learn/course/external/view/elearning/380/spryker-development-environment-overview) course.

-## Reason X: Programming language: PHP
+## Reason 2: Programming language: PHP
 Nearly 80% of websites use PHP ([source](https://w3techs.com/technologies/details/pl-php)), PHP has been one of the top 5 programming languages since the year 2000 ([source](https://statisticsanddata.org/data/the-most-popular-programming-languages-1965-2022-new-update/)), and it's the foundation of the most popular framework Laravell ([source](https://statisticsanddata.org/data/most-popular-backend-frameworks-2012-2022/)).

 PHPs flexibility and low barrier of entry is both a blessing and a curse.
 The curse being that, for some developers, PHP has gotten a bad reputation because of its perceived inconsistencies, security matters, sloppy syntax and simply because it is everywhere.
 If something is very popular, it's almost inevitable that there will be a lot of people messing it up.